Synerty/synerty-peek/docs/overview/Overview.rst

-.. _overview:
+x.. _overview:

 ========
 Overview
 ========

 Peek Platforms primary goal is to manage, run and provide services to, hundreds of small units of code.
-We call these units of code, plugins.
+We call these units of code plugins.

-These plugins build upon each others functionality to provide highly maintainable, testable and enterprise grade environment.
+These plugins build upon each others functionality to provide a highly maintainable, testable, and enterprise grade environment.

 Plugins can publish APIs for other plugins to use, and one plugin can run across all services in the platform if it chooses.